wende/seat_json/README.md

 ```
 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add seat_json to your list of dependencies in `mix.exs`:
+  Add seat_json to your list of dependencies in `mix.exs`:
 ```elixir
 def deps do
   [{:seat_json, "~> 0.0.1"}]